Follow us here

 Members of the Royal Economic Society can apply for up to £2,000 for research dissemination activities.

 Although venue and equipment hire costs can be requested, it is anticipated that these will normally be provided without cost by the host institution.
-Reasonable catering costs, travel and accomodation expenses can be requested within the RES Expenses Policy guidelines.
+Reasonable catering costs, travel and accommodation expenses can be requested within the RES Expenses Policy guidelines.

 Further details can be found on the application form.